raj-vidya-kender/echohttp/README.md

 A simple web application that captures and displays HTTP requests in real-time.
-The application consists of a Go backend server that stores requests in memory and a React frontend that displays the requests in a clean, modern UI.
+The application consists of a Go backend server that stores requests in SQLite and a React frontend that displays the requests in a clean, modern UI.

 ## Prerequisites

 - Go 1.24 or later
+- Node.js 22 or later
-- Node.js and Yarn
+- Yarn 4.7.0 or later (using Plug'n'Play)
+- SQLite 3
 - Task (task runner) - [Installation Guide](https://taskfile.dev/installation/)

 ## Building the Project